APWA Chapter Contact

-A number of subcommittees have been charged with making recommendations to the full committee on initiatives such as providing formal comments, writing testimony, reviewing DHS and FEMA initiatives, participating in forums, etc. More information can be found on these subcommittees by clicking on the Subcommittees link on the right navigation column.
+A number of subcommittees have been charged with making recommendations to the full committee on initiatives such as providing formal comments, writing testimony, reviewing DHS and FEMA initiatives, participating in forums, etc. These Subcommittees include Chapter Advocacy, Education and Training, Resources, Special Interest/Hot Topics, and Canadian Emergency Management.

 APWA Emergency Management Policy Development and Review

 The Committee is responsible for periodically developing or amending position papers on emergency management issues.
 A Committee member typically takes the lead in drafting the position paper or policy and then submits the draft to a peer review team to ensure the position reflects the needs and concerns of our membership.
 This allows for the balance necessary to address differences in geographic, political and climatic conditions across the nation.

 The Committee is currently assisting in the development of several publications and education initiatives.
 The Committee is working with the APWA staff to develop a series of public works emergency management planning guidance documents and other training initiatives.
 If you have any good ideas we would appreciate your input.